Personal Injury: Claims Against The Government

 The ‘discretionary function rule’ shields the government and its employees against suit if they are engaged in a task involving the exercise of discretion.
 Also, policy makers cannot be held liable for acting or failing to act on legislative or rulemaking proposals.
 Where “ministerial” tasks are involved, the government is liable for negligence.

-These are just some of the potholes and detours confronting those pursuing claims against any government agency at any level.
-Where it was the government that gave citizens the right to sue, the government took away that right incrementally by instituting procedural and substantive challenges along the way.
-Government immunity to claims exists in in intricacies of statutes, rules and other law, and only a fool would pursue such cases without experienced legal counsel.
+Many potholes and detours confront those pursuing claims against any government agency at any level.
+This thumbnail sketch summarizes only a few.
+Where government gave citizens the right to sue, the government took away that right incrementally by imposing procedural and substantive challenges.
+Government immunity to claims exists in intricacies of statutes, rules and other law, and only a fool would pursue such cases without experienced legal counsel.

 Leave a Reply